tidylang2026/tidylang2026.github.io/4_submission_guidelines.md

 spk_A_enroll.wav    test_002.wav    0.124
 ```

-A validation script will be provided to participants to ensure their submission files conform to the required format before the final deadline.

 #### **Contact for Technical Issues**

 Should any technical issues arise during the submission process, participants may alternatively submit their results via email.
-Please contact the organizers (Aref Farhadipour, aref.farhadipour@uzh.ch) for further assistance.
+Please contact the organizers (aref.farhadipour@uzh.ch) for further assistance.